apache/spark/mllib/src/main/scala/org/apache/spark/mllib/linalg/distributed/BlockMatrix.md

 GridPartitioner
 ---------------

-1. There is one class and one object both called "GridPartitioner"
+1. A class *GridPartitioner* and an object *GridPartitioner*

-2. The class GridPartitioner
+2. The class *GridPartitioner*

+  1. Access modifiers
-  * It is a package-private class which can only be accessed under directory mllib.
-By default, classes (and its members) and objects are all public.
+    * Here, *private[mllib]* is a package-private class which can only be accessed by all classes and objects within the directory mllib.
+	* Members of packages, classes, or objects can be labeled with the access modifiers private and protected.
+These modifiers restrict accesses to the members to certain regions of code.
+Every member not labeled private or protected is public.
+There is no explicit modifier for public members.
+	* Access modifiers in Scala can be augmented with qualifiers.
+A modifier of the form private[X] or protected[X] means that access is private or protected “up to” X, where X designates some enclosing package, class or singleton object.
+	* This technique is quite useful in large projects that span several packages.
+It allows you to define things that are visible in several sub-packages of your project but that remain hidden from clients external to your project.

+  2. Variable declaration and definition
+    * Here, *val rows: Int* is a variable declaration in the constructor arguments of *GridPartitioner*

   * "val" means the variable cannot change its value after first assignment (like constant variable), while "var" means the variable can change its value many times (like dynamic variable).
   * You can extend a base scala class in similar way in Java but there are two restrictions: (i) method overriding requires the "override" keyword; (ii) only the primary constructor can pass parameters to the base constructor
   * This class extends a Spark base class called "Partitioner":